n6ai/minze/docs/api/index.md

 :::

 ::: warning
-If you use the shorthand notation and provide a `camelCase` string instead of a tuple for a reactive property, the reactive property will be created with a default value of `undefined`.
+If you use the shorthand notation and provide a `camelCase` string instead of a tuple for a reactive property, the reactive property will be created with a default value of `null`.
 :::

 - **Property**